Edit: As a supplement to this: check out my favorite books.

 “It’s my first job, what book should I read first?”

 If you want to be truly great, you have to read technical books and white papers, and you have to learn new programming languages.
 You could figure the content out yourself from first principles, but you will be about 50 years behind those who just read the books.
-Additionally, if you stick to a certain language, you are limiting yourself to only thinking about a problem in a way common to the language.
+Additionally, if you stick to a certain language, you are limiting yourself to thinking about problems in only one way.

 Just like with adding new features to a project, you should prioritize your learning.